Breeze Plugin Best Settings

 Always check your site after implementing any setting.

-However, the above-mentioned settings are used on our site without any issues.
+However, the above-mentioned settings are used on my site without any issues.

 Have any questions, comment below.